jsduenass/Stewart_Gough_platform_UNAL/readme.md

 # Stewart Gough platform project analysis
-This repo documents the updating process of PRISMMATIC(Parallel Robot Interface for Simulation of Machining Multi-Axis Trajectories and Integral Control), an Stewart Gough platform at Universidad Nacional de Colombia.
+This repo documents the diagnostic and maintenance  process of: PRISMMATIC (Parallel Robot Interface for Simulation of Machining Multi-Axis Trajectories and Integral Control), an Stewart Gough platform at Universidad Nacional de Colombia.
 This work is done as part of the final project of the class _Sensors and Actuators_ Semester 2021-II.

 ## Table of contents